-WESTFIELD, Mass. -- People who are not U.S. citizens, but who are in the United States legally, may still be eligible for disaster assistance for damage from the severe storms and tornadoes that hit Massachusetts June 1, according to officials from the Massachusetts Emergency Management Agency and the Federal Emergency Management Agency.
+Little Rock, Ark. – Arkansas storm survivors who are in the United States legally, but who are not U.S. citizens, may be eligible for disaster assistance for damage from the tornadoes and severe storms that hit Arkansas on April 27, according to officials from the Arkansas Department of Emergency Management (ADEM) and the Federal Emergency Management Agency (FEMA).

-Residents and business owners in Hampden and Worcester counties may apply for disaster assistance until the Aug.
-15 deadline.
-Applicants must be U.S. citizens, non-citizen nationals or qualified aliens to receive FEMA monetary assistance.
-Their legal status will not be jeopardized by applying for assistance.
+Applicants must be U.S. citizens, noncitizen nationals or qualified aliens to receive federal monetary assistance.
+The legal status of qualified aliens will not be jeopardized by applying for aid.

 Qualified aliens include:

 - Individuals with Lawful Permanent Residency (holders of “green cards”);